sambanova/ai-starter-kit/workshops/ai_engineer_2024/basic_examples/README.md

 </picture>
 </a>

-Basic Examples
+Basic Example
 ====================

 # Overview

-These are basic examples to get you started
+In the Jupyter notebook `test_sambastudio.ipynb`, we will show you how to load environment variables, initialize the LLM, and do a simple LLM call via SambaNova with LangChain in Python.

-# Setup instructions
+# Setup and run instructions

 1. Clone this repo:
 ```
 git clone https://github.com/sambanova/ai-starter-kit.git
 ```

-2. Set your SambaStudio API key
+2. Set your environment variables
    - In the repo root directory, find or create the `.env` config file in `ai-starter-kit/.env` and specify the SambaStudio API key and endpoint info (with no spaces).
 For example:
     ``` bash
     SAMBASTUDIO_BASE_URL="https://sjc3-e2.sambanova.net/"